pharmbio/omero/README.md

-# Repo for Pharmb.io OMERO setup and development
+# pharmb.io OMERO setup and development

 Please see README in dev/ subdir for development setup instructions